Hingee/ENGG2000-3000-BridgeProject-/README.md

 # Automated Scale Model Bridge Control System

 ## Project Overview
 This repository contains the design, firmware, and systems engineering documentation for an automated scale model bridge.
-Developed as part of the **ENGG2000/3000** Vertically Integrated Project at Macquarie University, this system (Systems 12) coordinates road, pedestrian, and marine traffic through a synchronized network of sensors and actuators controlled by an ESP32.
+This system coordinates road, pedestrian, and marine traffic through a synchronized network of sensors and actuators controlled by an ESP32.

 The project emphasizes a **Systems Engineering** approach to ensure safety, reliability, and real-time responsiveness in an infrastructure model.